|Office:||Alter Hall 416|

-Dr. Connie X. Mao is an Associate Professor of Finance at Temple University Fox School of Business.
+Dr. Connie X. Mao is a Professor of Finance and Joseph E. Boettner Senior Research Fellow at Temple University Fox School of Business.
 She holds a doctorate in Finance from The Johnson School of Management at Cornell University (Ithaca, NY), and a doctorate in Biomedical Science from Cornell University Medical School (New York, NY).
 Her research expertise is corporate finance.
-Her primary research interest is in the areas of debt contracting, agency conflicts, and corporate innovation.
+Her primary research interest is in the areas of debt contracting, agency conflicts, innovation, and social corporate finance.

-Specifically, Dr. Mao's research examines the effect of agency conflicts on the financing decisions of firms and debt contracting, and how the resolution of these conflicts influences firm performance, corporate innovation, and the efficiency of security markets.
-She has published papers in Journal of Finance, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Financial Markets, and Journal of Corporate Finance.
-She has been named to the Fox School Dean's Research Honor Roll, a receipt the Andrisani-Frank Undergraduate Teaching Award and the FMA Outstanding Finance Professor Award.
+Specifically, Dr. Mao’s research examines the effect of agency conflicts on the financing decisions of firms and debt contracting, and how the resolution of these conflicts influences firm performance, corporate innovation, and the efficiency of security markets.
+She has published papers in Journal of Finance, Journal of Financial and Quantitative Analysis, Management Science, The Accounting Review, Journal of Law and Economics, etc. She has been named multiple times to the Fox School Dean’s Research Honor Roll, and is a recipient of the Andrisani-Frank Undergraduate Teaching Award and the FMA Outstanding Finance Professor Award.

 - The Financial Management Association Teaching Award, Fox School of Business, 2008.

 - The Andrisani-Frank Undergraduate Teaching Award, Fox School of Business, 2007

 - Temple University Summer Research Fellowship (2003, 2004, 2006, 2008)

 - Outstanding PhD Student Paper Award at the 1999 Annual Meeting of the Southern Finance Association

 PhD Level Courses